Ninjaa-aa/weather-app/readme.md

 NEXUSWeather is a fully responsive weather dashboard that provides current weather information and a 5-day forecast using the OpenWeather API.
 It also includes a chatbot powered by Dialogflow for answering weather-related queries.

+## Live Demo

+You can access the live version of NEXUSWeather at: [https://nexus-weather-511.web.app](https://nexus-weather-511.web.app)

 ## Features

 - Current weather information